Leean-m/Leean-m/README.md

 # 👋 Hi, I'm Leean

 🎓 International Business Graduate (First Class)
-📊 Aspiring Business / Commercial / Financial Analyst
+📊 Aspiring Commercial / Financial Analyst
 📍 Based in the UK

 I’m building a portfolio focused on financial analysis, data-driven decision-making, and business insights using Excel and SQL.